Homemade Greek Seasoning Blend

 Storage

 Now, this homemade Greek seasoning blend makes enough for 1 roast chicken or leg of lamb.
 If you make a big batch, you can store any excess in a preserving jar, in a dry place out of direct sunlight, like the pantry.
 It will keep for up to 6 months in an airtight container.
 Shelf life depends on the age of your spices.
 Very freshly ground and purchased spices will last longer.
-However, like all dried herbs and spices, as they age, they loose their potency.
+However, like all dried herbs and spices, as they age, they lose their potency.
 Always check the dates on your dried herbs and spices prior to starting.
 Fresh is best people!

 Grillin like a villain this Summer?
 Here’s a few recipes to try.